cmccarthy1/docs/docs/ml/toolkit/clustering/algos.md

 ### `.ml.clust.kmeans`

-K-means clustering begins by selecting k data points as cluster centers and assigning data to the cluster with the nearest center.
+K-means clustering begins by selecting k datapoints as cluster centers and assigning data to the cluster with the nearest center.

 The algorithm follows an iterative refinement process which runs a specified number of times, updating the cluster centers and assigned points with each iteration.